Muleskinner (band)

 Muleskinner was an American bluegrass supergroup, active during the early 1970s.

 Early history

 In the late 1960s, Peter Rowan and David Grisman played together in a psychedelic band Earth Opera.
-The band didn't last longer than couple of years and Rowan went on to join Seatrain, where he met Richard Greene.
+The band didn't last longer than couple of years and Rowan went on to join Seatrain, where he reconnected with Richard Greene.
+Rowan and Greene had been members of Bill Monroe's Bluegrass Boys in 1964-1966.
 After two albums with Seatrain, Greene and Rowan went on to form Muleskinner with banjoist Bill Keith, whom Greene had played with in Jim Kweskin and the Jug Band in the early 1960s, and Clarence White, former guitarist of Kentucky Colonels and The Byrds, along with bassist John Kahn and drummer John Guerin, who also worked for The Byrds.